mikegagnon/gamer/README.md

 Gamer simplifies game development by providing graphics and controls.
 To create a game, the student only needs to develop the game logic itself.

-Gamer works well for games like:
+Gamer comes prepackaged with the following games:

 - Tic Tac Toe
 - Connect Four
 - Othello
 - Checkers
 - Chess

 # Contents